 Yes, we offer a limited number of partial scholarships to assist with camp fees.
 Scholarships are available on a first-come, first-served basis.
 The scholarship application is available online within the registration process.
 Email email@example.com if you have any questions.

 How many campers attend each session?

 Between 48 and 60, depending on the session.

 How do you select your staff?

-- Our counselors are generally a mix of college students with interest in education or animal science, as well as graduate veterinary students.
+Our counselors are generally a mix of college students with interest in education, animal science, or veterinary science.

 What is your staff to camper ratio?